Recommended Countries for Getting a Second Passport through Investment

 St. Kitts and Nevis

-A passport from St. Kitts and Nevis allows for either visa-free or visa-on-arrival travel to 153 counties.
+A passport from St. Kitts and Nevis allows for either visa-free or visa-on-arrival travel to more than 150 countries.
 Citizenship can be passed down to children and grandchildren.
 St. Kitts and Nevis is a part of the Commonwealth of Nations.
 This gives certain privileges in the U.K. and other member countries.

 There are a number of flights available to Europe and North America from St. Kitts and Nevis as well.
 They allow for dual citizenship.
 Moreover, there is no minimum amount of time that you must stay in the country to obtain either a passport or citizenship.